Skip to content

 metadata:

-name: postgres-pv
+name: mysql-pv

 labels:

-app: postgres
+app: mysql

 spec: